-As senior citizens reach retirement age, they may want to try to live more financially conservative.
+As senior citizens reach retirement age, they often try to adopt more financially conservative habits.
 Is being frugal worth it?
-Look at the financial cost, the time it takes, your enjoyment and the cost to the environment and natural resources.
+Look at the financial cost, the time it takes, your enjoyment, and the damage to the environment.
 When you consider cutting back, how do you determine whether it is worth it?
 Although you may be retired, your time and energy have value.
-Are there tasks you perform now that once you hired someone to complete them?
+Are there tasks you perform now that you once hired someone to complete?

 Do you cut coupons?
-Often the coupon is for food you may not purchase regularly, or you must buy two items instead of one.
+Often the coupon is for food you don’t purchase regularly, or it requires that you buy two items instead of one.
 Some people only buy the Sunday newspaper for the coupons included.
 Clipping the coupons is time-consuming.
-Coupons must be stored and organized as well as sorted.
+Coupons must be stored and organized and sorted.
 Some coupons have an expiration date.
 Many grocery store chains also have digital coupons where you browse through them online and add them to your loyalty card to receive discounts.
 These are all the things to consider when evaluating if the effort is worth the benefit.

 Do you purchase items on sale and then don’t use them?
 If the item sits unused, then the sale price does not matter.

-Restaurants are typically the easiest places to find senior discounts.
-Many national restaurants offer a percentage off your meal and will advertise the discount as well.
-Discounts usually range from 5% to 20% or sometimes the offer is a free drink or free refill.
+Restaurants are typically the most common places to find senior discounts.
+Many nation-wide restaurants offer a percentage off your meal and will advertise the discount.
+Discounts usually range from 5% to 20%, or sometimes the offer is a free drink or free refill.
 The trick to getting the discount is mentioning it to the waitress or cashier while placing your order.
 Most restaurants will give their discounts to people age 55 and up.
-Cracker Barrel has a reduced-price senior citizen menu, Olive Garden offers senior pricing for early-bird dinners, Burger King allows seniors to get a 10 percent discount plus additional discounts on drinks, and McDonald’s typically offers seniors a free cup of coffee or a discount toward a coffee purchase.
+Cracker Barrel has a reduced-price senior citizen menu.
+Olive Garden offers senior pricing for early-bird dinners.
+Burger King allows seniors to get a 10 percent discount plus additional discounts on drinks.
+McDonald’s typically offers seniors a free cup of coffee or a discount toward a coffee purchase.